USC Trojans men's basketball: NCAA tournament seeding history

 The NCAA began seeding the tournament with the 1979 edition.

 NIT results

 The Trojans have appeared in the National Invitation Tournament (NIT) five times.
 Their combined record is 3–5.

 CCA/NCIT results

-The Trojans appeared in both the 1974 CAA Tournament and the 1975 NCIT Tournament.
+The Trojans appeared in both the 1974 CCA Tournament and the 1975 NCIT Tournament.
 Their combined record was 2–2.

+CBC results

+The Trojans have appeared in the College Basketball Crown once.
+Their overall record is 1–1.

-All-time record vs. Pac-12 opponents
+All-time record vs. former Pac-12 opponents

-The USC Trojans lead the all-time series vs. three of the other 11 Pac-12 opponents.
-They trail the series vs. seven opponents and are even vs. one more.
+The USC Trojans lead the all-time series vs. three of the former Pac-12 opponents.
+They trail the series vs. five opponents.

+Record vs. Big Ten Opponents

+All-time series includes non-conference matchups.